ellennickles/code-your-way-s24/week11/README.md

 ## Assignment

-- Based on today’s conversation, rework your priority list as needed, and continue working on your project.
+- Based on this week's conversation, rework your priority list as needed, and continue working on your project.
 - After next week, you'll have two (2) solid weeks to continue working on your project before our final class meeting.